 Complete the form by entering your name and selecting your preferred area(s) of interest.
 Select your preferred faculty member(s) from the list and submit the form using the button.

 Once you have connected with a Warnell professor and submitted your program of study preference, it’s time to officially apply to UGA’s Graduate School!
 Here are some things to have lined up before you start your application:

 1. Statement of Purpose (career goals)

 Submit under the "Statement of Purpose" supporting document portal in the Graduate School application.
 This personal statement should express your reasons for seeking the degree, your interest in the field, and your expectations for the future.
 The statement should be typed in essay format with a title of "Career Goals."

 A CV is a comprehensive document that elaborates on education, publications, and other achievements.
 Submit this under the “Resume” section of the application.

-International applicants whose native language is not English must also send TOEFL (Test of English as a Foreign Language) scores to Graduate Admissions directly from the testing agency.
+International applicants whose native language is not English must submit TOEFL, IELTS, or Duolingo scores that are not more than two years old to Graduate Admissions directly from the testing agency.

 Submit unofficial transcripts from all institutions attended.
 Official transcripts are not required during the review process and will only be required for applicants who are offered admission.

 5. Three letters of recommendation